 Findings and recommendations are forthcoming.
 Two more polls are planned in 2017.

-The first poll came in with a sample of about 900 survey respondents.
+The Civic Amenities poll came in with a sample of about 900 survey respondents.
 Some top findings included:

 - Generally speaking, 91% of Sacramento area residents consider civic and cultural amenities important to their personal well-being and quality of life, with Democrats and women expressing even greater enthusiasm than men.